 Each of these categories will be examined in turn.

 A feature called “Live Caption” provides users the ability to caption media, as well as voice and video calls.
 Media that can be captioned includes videos, podcasts and internet radio.
-Live Caption provides a transcription of your internal audio stream, so that the user can access captions in virtually any app.
+Live caption provides a transcription of your internal audio stream, so that the user can get closed captions in virtually any app.
 Mobile devices that do not have this capability, such as the iPhone, rely on the app or website itself to generate the captions.
 If the app or website does not offer captions, the user is out of luck.
 A simple example: podcasts are becoming a ubiquitous experience.
 More than half of Americans over the age of twelve (12) have listened to a podcast.
-Thirty-two percent (32%) listen to at least one podcast each month.
-However, podcast apps rarely offer captions, preventing individuals with hearing loss who have an iPhone, or an alternative android device, a valuable source of entertainment and education.
-On the other hand, the Pixel’s Live Caption feature will caption any podcast, regardless of the app used to play that podcast.
+Thirty-two percent (32%) listen to at least one podcast a month.
+However, podcast apps rarely offer captions, denying individuals with hearing loss who have an iPhone a valuable source of entertainment and learning.
+On the other hand, the Pixel’s Live Caption feature will caption any podcast, regardless of the app used to play the podcast.

 The captions are generated on the device, not in the cloud.
 This guarantees privacy and reduces latency.
-On the other hand, captions generated on the device are not quite as accurate as those generated in the cloud since Google can apply a more complex algorithm in the cloud.
+On the other hand, captions generated on the device are not quite as accurate as those generated in the cloud, since Google can apply a more sophisticated and algorithm in the cloud.

 As of August 2020, Live Caption supports phone calls, as well as voice and video calls placed with so-called “over-the-top” applications.
 Thus, Pixel owners can now caption calls made with the native Pixel phone app, as well as voice or video calls made with Google Duo, WhatsApp, Viber, Skype and others.
-This is the first time that individuals who rely on captions in order communicate can use the same communications apps as the general public.
+This is the first time that individuals with significant hearing loss can use the same communications apps as everyone else.

 Android offers an app called Live Transcribe to individuals who wish to caption in-person conversations in near-real time.
 Unlike, Live Caption, Live Transcribe is widely available to android devices through the Google Play Store.